 A Message from Mayor Patz

-facilities, programs and in-person services are suspended until April 7th.
+This is an important message from Emeryville Mayor Christian R. Patz regarding actions the City is taking to slow the spread of the coronavirus in our community.
+The Mayor would like to bring awareness to residents that, as of today, March 17th, the City will only provide essential services and most facilities and programs and in-person services will cease until April 7th.
 Please note that the City is closely monitoring this situation and as additional precautions are implemented, the City will communicate these updates through all of our available channels.
 To learn more about impacts to City services and to find available resources, visit www.emeryville.org/coronavirus.

 Dear Emeryville Community,

 The entire City Council and I are committed to everyone’s health and safety.
-City staff and I have been in regular contact with the Alameda County Health Department, California Department of Health, and federal authorities.
+City staff and I have been in regular contact with the Alameda County Health Department, as well as the California Department of Health.
 I want to commend City staff for their quick actions.
 We have closed all non-essential activities but city staff and our dedicated public safety officers continue the essential work of the city.
-This includes the closing of play structures, while leaving parks open to allow for much needed outdoor time.

 Christian R. Patz, Mayor